westcoder/monalisa-docs/contribution.rst

 The MonaLiSa/Listeningskills project is open for contribution of content in other languages.

-.. admonition:: More information coming
+.. admonition:: More information coming soon
    :class: note

    In the future we will provide more information on the process.